trustoverip/yoma/README.md

-# Terms for &lt;your scope&gt;
+# Terms for Yoma Governance Framework Terms

-This is where to collaborate on terminology that &lt;your scope&gt; wants to formalize -- to build, version, and release glossaries, to reference from whitepapers, and so forth.
+This is where to collaborate on terminology that Yoma Governance Framework Task Force wants to formalize -- to build, version, and release glossaries, to reference from whitepapers, and so forth.

 ### Next Steps (after creating the repo)